-The hardcore recyclers among us know that the toothpaste tubes are very difficult to recycle.
+The hardcore recyclers among us know that toothpaste tubes are very difficult to recycle.
 They contain a thin layer of aluminium and multiple types of plastic.
 The majority of the UK councils don’t accept toothpaste tubes.
 In the UK, Colgate partnered with TerraCycle so you can drop off Colgate products at a local TerraCycle drop-off location.
 Unfortunately, TerraCycle isn’t very easy to use as their drop-off points aren’t too close and are usually private homes.

 It is best to avoid toothpaste tubes altogether and switch to sustainable toothpaste tablets.
 Thankfully here in the UK, we have quite a few toothpaste tablet brands to choose from.
 Below are 6 UK based toothpaste tablet brands that offer quick national delivery.

 Non Plastic Beach

 Oxfordshire based brand Non Plastic Beach is trying to eliminate single-use plastic from our lives providing a lot of products that contain no plastic.
-Non Plastic Beach Toothpaste Tablets come in a cardboard box with an optional storage tin.
-Also packs of 60 and 240 are available to purchase.
+Non Plastic Beach Toothpaste Tablets come in a cardboard box with optional storage tin.
+Also, packs of 60 and 240 are available to purchase.
 At £4.17 per 100 tablets, it’s one of the cheapest toothpaste tablets that contain fluoride.